zobiejrz/bip-32/README.md

 This repository includes implementations of Heirarchical Deterministic Wallets (as specified in [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)) in both Rust and Python.
 Python was the initial (and much less organized) version of the project.
 After I felt like I understood the mechanics behind HD Wallets, I redid it in Rust to learn the language.

 Below is information for the Rust implementation.
-Please refer to [`./bip-32/old_py`](./old_py) for more information on the Python Implementation.
+Please refer to [`./bip-32/old_py`](./old_py) for more information on the Python implementation.

 ## Installation